plone/volto/PACKAGES.md

 This document describes the packages that come with Volto, the default frontend for Plone 6.

+These packages are part of Plone's API-first story.
+Most of them are experimental and are marked in their respective `README` files.
+Plone 6.1 (Volto 18) depends on:
+- `@plone/registry`
+- `@plone/scripts`
+- `@plone/volto-slate`

+and as a development dependency:
+- `@plone/types`

+Plone 6 (Volto 17 and below) does not use any of them.

+These packages are expected to be used and part of Plone 7.
+Could be that some of them will be part of the upcoming Plone minor versions prior to Plone 7.

+The packages are divided in three categories or types:

+- core
+- utilities
+- add-ons

 ## `@plone/types`

 Plone types is a special development package.
 It contains the Plone typings for TypeScript.
 It's considered a core package, and it's the only package that the other core packages can rely on as a `devDependency` in your project configuration.

 This package contains `.d.ts` typing definitions, curated by hand.
-Due to the nature of this package, it does not need bundling.
+Due to the nature of this package, it does not need to be built nor bundled.
-It's published "as is", so you can import the type definitions from anywhere in your code.
+It is published "as is", so you can import the type definitions from anywhere in your code.

 ## Core packages